vcailly/openfridge-simulator-ui/README.md

 ![orgid](doc/MQTT_out_step2.PNG)

+4 - On the `Security Tab`

+Fill the Username Fiels field with the **use-token-auth** value (Authentication to the IBM IoT platform with a Tokeb)

-4 - On the `Security Tab`, Fill the Password field with the TOKEN of the Device (That you have set on the IBM IoT platform).
+Fill the Password field with the TOKEN of the Device (That you have set on the IBM IoT platform).
 Then click on `UPDATE` and then `DONE`.

 ![password](doc/MQTT_out_step3.PNG)